SheenaShahangian/CS601_HW5_Shahangian/README.md

   * It creates a fetch request to return a promise.
   * It resolves the promise using the Response class.
   * It checks the status code of the response (I do this in a conditional statement, but I also print this information to the console as well, for good measure).
   * I process the returned JSON data using JavaScript.
-I opted to use all of the data stored in the JSON file, which I then wrote to the html page in a paragraph format.
+I opted to use all of the data stored in the JSON file, which I then wrote to the html page in a table format.

 * I have uploaded my JS program (app.js) to the same directory as my JSON file.
 You can find a direct live link to my JS here: https://serene-wing-4e1877.netlify.app/app.js
 * I have made sure to run this program numerous times to ensure it works.
 To go above and beyond, I have also tested it in more than one browser, too.